Skip to main content

 Launch MuleSoft Composer

-MuleSoft Composer is available as an application for authorized users in your Salesforce org after your admin has installed and configured the MuleSoft managed package into the org.
-To learn how to install and configure MuleSoft Composer, take the MuleSoft Composer Installation and Configuration module.
+MuleSoft Composer is available as a standalone application, or as an application for authorized users in your Salesforce org called MuleSoft Composer for Salesforce.
+You don’t need to install the standalone version, but you do need an admin to install MuleSoft Composer for Salesforce.
+To learn how to install and configure MuleSoft Composer for Salesforce, take the MuleSoft Composer Installation and Configuration module.

 1. Log into your Salesforce org using your username and password.